Contentify/Contentify/readme.md

 > The server resets (database, uploaded files and cache) twice per hour.

-> NOTE: The demo website is running with Contentify 2.0 Beta.
+> NOTE: The demo website is running with Contentify 2.6.

 ### Support